aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 ### 5/ Take a look at the Amplify Sample Web Application

 If you have not yet this is a great time to deploy the sample web application.
 Once you've run some data through the pipeline you should see that successfully populating in the application.
-Please follow the [Web Application README](front-end/sample-ui-cloudscape/documentation/README.md) to manually deploy the AWS Amplify sample web application.
+Remember that to deploy the web application you will need to set `"deployWebStack": "true"` in `cdk.context.json`.

 ### 6/ Try dropping some other sample data into the landing zone